Contextual Bandits with Similarity Information: Preliminaries

-We will use the notation from the Introduction without further notice.
+We will use the notation from the Introduction.
 In particular, $x_t$ will denote the $t$-th \emph{context arrival}, i.e. the context that arrives in round $t$, and $y_t$ will denote the arm chosen by the algorithm in that round.
 We will use $\arr$ to denote the sequence of the first $T$ context arrivals $(x_1 \LDOTS x_T)$.
+The \emph{badness} of a point $(x,y)\in \mP$ is defined as $\Delta(x,y) \triangleq \mu^*(x) - \mu(x,y)$.
+The context-specific best arm is

+where ties are broken in an arbitrary but fixed way.
+To ensure that the $\max$ in~\refeq{eq:bechmark-defn-stochastic} is attained by some $y\in Y$, we will assume that the similarity space $(\mP,\D)$ is compact.

 \OMIT{ The similarity information is given to an algorithm as two metric spaces $(X,\D_\TX)$ and $(Y,\D_\TY)$ called, respectively, the \emph{context space} and the \emph{arms space}, such that the following Lipschitz-style conditions hold: